Winter maintenance and salting tips

 While road and sidewalk salt makes life easier during the winter, too much causes serious problems for the river.
 Just 1 teaspoon of salt is enough chloride to permanently pollute 5 gallons of river, lake or creek water.

 Visit these sites for information to reduce your environmental impact while making your sidewalks and driveways safer to travel.
-And sign up to be a River Guardian if you'd like to help reduce the amount of salt we use statewide.
+And sign up to be a River Guardian to help reduce the amount of salt we use statewide.

 Quick tips for reducing chloride pollution: